SamuelCochrane/samuelcochrane.github.io/_posts/2019-08-24-Python-Outlook-Automation.md

 published: true
 ---

-One common task I've seen as part of an analysts responsibilities is to send out a daily status email.
+One common task I've seen as part of an analysts responsibilities is to send out a daily status email about the sales numbers, fiscal projections, etc.
-The email usually looks something like this.

-PZ image of outlook email

 Many execs find these emails useful as a quick way to stay up to date on the financial numbers of a company.
 That said, sending an email on a daily cadence is a task primed for automation, let's see how to do it.